Skip to main content

 Criminal Records

-Criminal records in Mohave County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The Mohave County Sheriff's Office and local police departments maintain these records, while the Arizona Department of Public Safety provides statewide background checks.
-Residents can request background checks through the Arizona Bureau of Investigation, which compiles criminal history information.
+Criminal records in Mohave County cover felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can request background checks through the Arizona Department of Public Safety, which compiles criminal history information.
 The sex offender registry is publicly accessible, providing information on registered offenders within Mohave County.

 Vital Records

 Lake Havasu City residents can access vital records, such as birth certificates, death records, and marriage licenses, through the Arizona Department of Health Services Vital Records office.
 The Social Security Administration's Survivors Benefits program also maintains records related to deceased individuals in the area.
-For genealogical research or historical information, the Arizona State Library, Archives and Public Records division offers a wealth of resources, including census data, cemetery records, and other archival materials pertaining to the city and its residents.
+For genealogical research or historical information, the Arizona State Library, Archives and Public Records division offers extensive resources, including census data, cemetery records, and other archival materials about the city and its residents.

 Business & Licensing Records